ROSE – Rights Of Seniors in the East

 - Community workers who would like to refer clients.

 - Older people experiencing or at risk of elder abuse who need information and support.
-This brochure is also available in the following languages:
+This brochure is also available for Aboriginal community members and for other communities in the following languages: